Thursday, September 15, 2016

 Christopher Greaves Poissy_20160915.jpg

-By bus to Meulan, Mantes la Jolie, around Limay, then a walks back into Mantes la Jolie.
+By bus to Meulan, Mantes la Jolie, around Limay, then a walk back into Mantes la Jolie.
 By train to Vernouillet and a few tours of Vernouillet before heading back to Poissy.

 I can't write "The day dawns cloudy and rainy" because it isn't dawn yet; the skies are black, and cloudy and the roads have that horrible glistening look under the sodium street lights that tells me that the rain is coming down as predicted.
 Or at least, has been coming down.